 As a healthcare volunteer in Nepal, you will gain invaluable experience observing doctors and nurses in a variety of medical settings which will help prepare you for a future in the medical field.

 Skills and Qualifications:

-In order to join this program, you must be a medical student or a healthcare professional, and able to present a medical student id or certification from an accredited institution.
+In order to join this program, you must be a medical student or a healthcare professional, and able to present a medical student id or reference letter or medical certificate from an accredited institution.
+You also need to present a motivation letter and bring a scrub or white coat (apron) along with you.
 We encourage you to let us know about your background as volunteer placements vary based on education, skills and experience.
 Volunteers are expected to be patient and should have a strong willingness to work with deprived communities.

 As a medical volunteer your days will be rewarding, educational and filled with new and exciting experiences that will make every day fun and interesting.

 Your hours worked and specific tasks will vary considerably based on your placement, but we’re sure you’re probably wondering what a typical day might look like volunteering in healthcare in Nepal.
 Here’s a sample schedule to give you an idea.